CassiusClover/PartyThyme/README.md

 ## Data Base Information
-Name of the database: cs_jpo90532
+Name of the database: cs_ idd69275

 Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format: CALL PT_Q1();